by Dr. Irv Bromberg, University of Toronto, Canada

 Exact calculations are essential for calendar purposes, especially where ritual is involved, to avoid disputes.
 That is why Rambam described how to do molad, equinox, solstice, and Hebrew calendar calculations using only whole numbers and remainders.
 Likewise, that is why this web page quotes exact fractions in preference to decimal numbers.

-The Talmud Bavli tractate Eruvin page 56a, in the context of surveying a city to determine its orientation with respect to the 4 cardinal directions prior to setting up an eruv, very briefly mentions that on Tekufat Nisan (northward or spring equinox, near the beginning of the Hebrew month of Nisan) and on Tekufat Tishrei (southward or autumn equinox, in the Hebrew month of Tishrei, near Yom Kippur), Sun rises at the middle of the range of sunrise points during the year and sets at the middle of the range of sunset points.
-This definition is astronomically quite valid for all inhabited locales on planet Earth, within plus or minus a day or so of the actual equinox, but it is an observational method that doesn't yield a way to compute the moment of any equinox.
-This method is also rather inconvenient because it requires a very long period of observation (at least from one solstice to the opposite solstice), which perhaps explains why it was apparently never used to support the Sanhedrin Calendar Committee's decision to declare a leap year.
+The Talmud Bavli tractate Eruvin page 56a, in the context of surveying a city to determine its orientation with respect to the 4 cardinal directions for determining the eruv techumin (עירוב תחומין), the limits outside the city bounds beyond which one shouldn’t travel on Shabbat or Yom Tov, very briefly mentions that on Tekufat Nisan (northward or spring equinox, near the beginning of the Hebrew month of Nisan) and on Tekufat Tishrei (southward or autumn equinox, in the Hebrew month of Tishrei, near Yom Kippur), Sun rises at the middle of the range of sunrise points during the year and sets at the middle of the range of sunset points.
+This definition is astronomically quite valid for all inhabited locales on planet Earth, within plus or minus a day or so of the actual equinox, but it is an observational method that doesn’t yield a way to compute the moment of any equinox.
+This method is also rather inconvenient because it requires a very long period of observation (at least from one solstice to the opposite solstice), which perhaps explains why it was apparently never used to support the Sanhedrin Calendar Committee’s decision to declare a leap year.
 The insertion of the leap month had to be announced well in advance of the spring equinox, so that pilgrims would know when to begin their journey to arrive in Jerusalem for Passover.

 The Talmud didn’t specify whether the observer is to note the direction to the upper limb, center, or bottom limb of the solar disk.
 Atmospheric refraction near both horizons severely limits the accuracy of this observational method, especially on a cold morning with high humidity pressure inversion over the eastern horizon, which can make Sun appear to rise several minutes prematurely (4 minutes earlier per degree of refraction, and as much as +2° of refraction is possible).
 Observation from an elevated point also introduces errors, making the apparent sunrise earlier and the apparent sunset later.
 To minimize the error due to atmospheric refraction, the recorded direction should be that of the center of the solar disk at the moment that the bottom limb of Sun is just touching the horizon, and to minimize the error due to elevation, the observation should be made as close to sea level as possible.
 Refraction variability is less when observing sunrise and sunset at sea rather than on land, because the atmospheric conditions are less variable, but it would be difficult to permanently mark the observed directions at sea, unless observing from a small island.